mikemerin/mikemerin.github.com/_posts/2017-08-04-WeatherCraft-blog-3.md

 ---

 That's it for now.
 You can view my project to see how this looks visually and the many, many other things I do with my data and graphs.
-Part 5 will cover algorithms for trend lines to add some more depth to these charts.

 Code on.